MegaManSec/JoshuaHu/_posts/2024-05-02-how-I-backdoored-your-supply-chain.md

 ---

 In many of these cases, there's not many preventative measures you can really put in place to defend against an attack.
 However, the existence of these avenues of attack should at least be understood and realized.

+And maybe I've forgotten that someone could have just rented all of the hoster's servers, [backdoored their BMCs](https://therecord.media/two-new-vulnerabilities-found-in-baseboard-software), and waited for you to rent the server.
+Or the BMC was just [left wide open lol](https://news.ycombinator.com/item?id=21312965).